-The Client shall have the right to request (by e-mail) from the Consultant: a copy of the information about the Client retained by the Consultant and the right to request that the Consultant correct any incorrect information; and that the Consultant does not disclose any personal information about the Client for the - purpose of direct marketing. - The Consultant will destroy personal information upon the Client's request (by e-mail) or if - The Consultant will destroy personal information upon the client's request (by e-mail) or it is no longer required unless it is required in order to fulfil the obligations of this agreement or is required to be maintained and/or stored in accordance with the law.
+The Client shall have the right to request (by e-mail) from the Consultant: a copy of the information about the Client retained by the Consultant and the right to request that the Consultant correct any incorrect information; and that the Consultant does not disclose any personal information about the Client for the - purpose of direct marketing. - The Consultant will destroy personal information upon the Client's request (by e-mail) or if it is no longer required unless it is required in order to fulfil the obligations of this agreement or is required to be maintained and/or stored in accordance with the law. - agreement or is required to be maintained any or stored in accordance with the real.

 The Client can make a privacy complaint by contacting the Consultant via e-mail.
-The Consultant will respond to that complaint within seven (7) days of receipt and will take all reasonable steps to make a decision as to the complaint within thirty (30) days of receipt the complaint within the complaint within the complaint within thirty (30) days of receipt the complaint within the complaint within the comp of the complaint.
+The reasonable steps to make a decision as to the complaint within thirty (30) days of receipt of the complaint.
 In the event that the Client is not satisfied with the resolution provided, the Client can make a complaint to the Information Commissioner at www.oaic.gov.au.